-In this case, Kolbe Catholic College may be in a position to assist you in applying for a Derived Examination Score (DES).
+In this case, Kolbe Catholic College will be able to apply for Emergency Special Examination Arrangements to put in place measures to assist with the completion of the examination.
+In some situations, the College may be in a position to assist you in applying for a Derived Examination Score (DES).
 This is different from the Special Arrangements as this relates to specific issues that arise immediately in the lead up to examinations.
-The VCAA administers Derived Examination Scores for Units 3 and 4 examinations and the requirements are stringent.
-At the Units 1 and 2 level, the VCE panel will be responsible for administering Derived Examination Scores and will follow VCAA requirements closely.
+The VCAA administers Derived Examination Scores for Unit 3 and 4 examinations and the requirements are stringent.
+At the Unit 1 and 2 level, the VCE panel will be responsible for administering Derived Examination Scores and will follow VCAA requirements closely.